germaindk/EcoleDirectChecker/README.md

 # To Do

-- add Threading
+- ✔️add Threading
-- CPM counteur
+- ❌CPM counteur
 ## Installation

 Install my-project with npm